How to Transfer Ownership of an LLC Properly? (The Easy Way)

 Reviewing important documents

-The buy-sell agreement should be your first step in the actual sale process, as it will help you determine how much the membership interest is worth and who gets what after purchase.
+The buy-sell agreement is where the actual sale process starts.
+It pins down how much the membership interest is worth and sets out who gets what once the deal closes.

-• Provide the LLC's records and documents with evidence of the sale (written agreements and amendments to articles of organization).
+• Provide the LLC's records and documents with evidence of the sale — including written agreements and any amendments to the articles of organization.

-• Inform all members and managers of the changes that have been made.
+• Inform all members and managers of the changes being made.

-• Submit the sale agreement to your state business registration division.
+• Submit the sale agreement to your state's business registration division.

 • DO NOT transfer LLC interests unless you have completed a buy-sell agreement that includes how, when, and who can sell their membership interest.